Author: Tim Carlier – Integrated Test & Measurement (itm), LLC

 A custom diagnostics solution developed by an Ohio engineering firm could have important implications for industries that strive to keep their production lines humming.

 Plagued with severe vibration levels on their equipment, a large-engine manufacturer had spent a significant amount of money over two years repairing seven problematic test cells.
-Beyond the repair costs, the failures were beginning to create a bottleneck in production, a cost that can easily escalate to tens of thousands of dollars a day.
+The failures were beginning to create a bottleneck in production, a cost that can easily escalate to tens of thousands of dollars a day.
 ACS — which designs and builds some of the world’s leading engine and vehicle test facilities for their clients — sought out Integrated Test and Measurement (ITM) for assistance with resolving the problem for their customer.
-The Milford, Ohio engineering firm delivered a remedy that ACS engineering team leader Jason O’Brien calls an “elegant solution” and one he says ACS now encourages their manufacturing clients to integrate into their test facilities.
+The Milford, Ohio engineering firm delivered a vibration monitoring system that ACS engineering team leader Jason O’Brien calls an “elegant solution”.
+One, he says, ACS now encourages their manufacturing clients to integrate into their test facilities.

 Essentially, ITM — working with sister company SixDOF — developed a custom Test Cell Vibration Monitoring System (TCVMS) that now allows the engine manufacturer to monitor the health of its testing equipment to see if and when it begins to vibrate at dangerous levels, then either make adjustments or schedule repairs before extensive harm is done to either the dynamometer or the engines being tested.